Why Morocco Should Be Your 2026 Destination

 Currency: Moroccan Dirham (MAD)

-Languages: Arabic, Berber, French
+Languages: Arabic, Berber, French, English (in tourist areas)

-Best Time to Visit: March-May & September-November
+Ideal Seasons: March-May & September-November

 Must-Visit Destinations in Morocco